bujingyi/monte-carlo-tree-search/README.md

 Monte Carlo Tree Search adapted for general reinforcement learning environments

 ### WIP
-It seems difficult to adapt MCTS to general RL problems without explicitly build the tree (as in this [paper](http://old.sztaki.hu/~szcsaba/papers/ecml06.pdf)).
-When there is no end for the problem, the backpropagation in MCTS requires explicitly knowing of the path.
+Trying to adapt MCTS to general RL problems without explicitly build the tree (as in this [paper](http://old.sztaki.hu/~szcsaba/papers/ecml06.pdf)).

 Working in progress.